 We are an international biotechnology company specializing in antibody therapeutics for the treatment of cancer and other diseases.
 Our core purpose is to improve the lives of patients by creating and developing innovative antibody products.
 Our vision is to transform cancer treatment by launching our own proprietary product by 2025 and advancing our pipeline of differentiated and well-tolerated antibodies.
 We are building and expanding our late-stage development and commercial capabilities to allow us to bring our proprietary products to market in the future.
 Today, we have a well-diversified portfolio of products, product candidates and technologies.
 Our portfolio includes two marketed partnered products, daratumumab, marketed as DARZALEX® for the treatment of certain indications of multiple myeloma, or MM, and ofatumumab, marketed as Arzerra® for the treatment of certain indications of chronic lymphocytic leukemia, or CLL, in addition to a broad pipeline of differentiated product candidates.
 Our pipeline includes five proprietary product candidates in clinical development and approximately 20 proprietary and partnered pre-clinical programs, including two proprietary product candidates for which we have submitted or intend to submit an application for an investigational new drug, or IND, to the U.S. Food and Drug Administration, or FDA, and/or a clinical trial application, or a CTA, to the European Medicines Agency, or EMA, in 2019.
-In addition to our proprietary clinical product candidates and our partners' ongoing label expansion studies for daratumumab and ofatumumab, our partners have eight addition to our proprietary clinical product candidates and our partners' ongoing label expansion studies for daratumumab and ofatumumab, our partners have eight addition approduct candidates in clinical development through collaboration agreements with us.
-Our portfolio also includes four proprietary antibody technologies that play a key role in building our product pipeline, enhancing our partnerships and generating
+In addition to our proprietary clinical product candidates and our partners' ongoing label expansion studies for daratumumab and ofatumumab, our partners have ten additional product candidates in clinical development through collaboration agreements with us.
+Our portfolio also includes four proprietary antibody technologies that play a key role in building our product pipeline, enhancing our partnerships and generating revenue.
+We selectively enter into strategic alliances with other biotechnology and pharmaceutical companies that build our network in the biotechnology space and g